Virtual-Coffee/VC-Community-Docs/docs/vc-discussion-boards.md

 When it comes to how folks choose to get notified, we absolutely believe you should stick to whatever systems you have in please that work for you.
 However, for those who may be new to working on projects on the GitHub interface, or looking for a good method to receive notifications without being overwhelmed, we recommend the following:

-- Navigate to the `VC-Contributors` repository.
+- Navigate to the `VC-Community-Docs` repository.
 You should see the `watch` toggle on the top right of the screen
 - Clicking this will reveal a drop-down that allows you to select what types of events in this repo you want to be notified about
 - We do not recommend `All activity` as people frequently find this overwhelming and end up tuning out repo events entirely.
 Ignore is also not recommended.
 - `Participating and Mentions` is our general recommendation.
 You'll receive notifications about any issue or discussion you're tagged in, and subsequent messages in those spaces on.